IllinoisLegalAidOnline/website-docs/docs/source/dhi_styleguide.rst

 * At the beginning of a step in an option
 * At the start of a paragraph to highlight important information

+Symbols or emojis should not conflict with other icons or interface elements.

 Grammar and Usage